MateodiStefano/panel/README.md

 # panel
-Easy and nice panel admin
+Easy and nice panel admin, that can help you administrate your shop or page.